Praqma/helmsman/docs/how_to/test_charts.md

     version = "0.9.1"
     valuesFile = ""
     purge = false
-    test = true  # setting this to true, means you want the charts tests to be run on this release when it is intalled.
+    test = true  # setting this to true, means you want the charts tests to be run on this release when it is installed.

 ...